Torvosaurus: Discovery

-Fossilized remains of Torvosaurus have been found in North America, Portugal, Germany, and possibly also England, Spain, Tanzania, and Uruguay.

-The first discovered remains referable to Torvosaurus were discovered in 1899 by Elmer Riggs in the "Freeze-out Hills" of southeastern Wyoming, 11 mi northwest of the town of Medicine Bow.
-The material consisted of part of the left foot and right hand and they were taken to the Field Museum of Natural History in Chicago, Illinois where they were stored until being re-discovered around 2010.
+Fossilized remains of Torvosaurus have been found in North America, Portugal, Germany, and possibly in England, Spain, Tanzania, and Uruguay.
+The first discovered remains referable to Torvosaurus were discovered in 1899 by Elmer Riggs in the "Freeze-out Hills" of southeastern Wyoming, 11 mi northwest of Medicine Bow.
+The material consisted of part of the left foot and right hand and they were taken to the Field Museum of Natural History in Chicago, where they were stored until being re-discovered around 2010.
 The specimen was assigned to Torvosaurus tanneri after being described in 2014.